OXID-eSales/testing_library/README.md

 `./runtests` - run shop/module unit and integration tests.
 `./runtests-selenium` - run shop/module selenium tests.
 `./runtests-coverage` - run shop tests with code coverage.
-`./runmetrics` - execute code metrics test for shop.
+`./runmetrics` - execute code metrics test for shop/module.
 Additionally you can pass parameters to these scripts. `runmetrics` uses `pdepend`, and all `runtests` uses `phpunit`.
 You can add `phpunit` parameters to `runtests`, `runtests-selenium`, `runtests-coverage`.
 You can add `pdepend` parameters to `runmetrics`.
 To see which additional options can be passed to test runner, add `--help` option to the command (i.e. `./runtests --help`, `./runmetrics --help`).
 This will show available options for desired tool.